NorthStarUAS/ImageAnalysis/README.md

 - Continuing visual presentation improvements

+- Signficant improvements finding matches in challenging areas (that break many commercial tools), areas such as forests and mature crop fields when imaged from a low altitude.

 - Continuing work on image connection grouping optimizations to improve solver (optimizer) results and reduce artifacts.